tytydraco/yessleep/out/The_branch_knocked_at_my_window_three_times_too_many_last_night_and_it_wont_stop_whispering_to_me.md

 "When I am not is the better question."

 The ground trembles under my feet, a quiet bellow pushing toward me.
-Roots of all sizes, arms interlocked by the elbows, squirm.
+Roots of all sizes squirm.
 My laces tangle on themselves, kicking up rocks and sending me splashing in a puddle.
 J laughs again, pointing at my brand new jeans now slathered in gunk; clutching his beanie and kangaroo pouch in sheer ecstasy.

 "Yeah, yeah, hope you choke on 'em!
 I thought you said this shit would pass by the morning!"